phinocio/loadorderlibrary-api-docs/authentication.md

 From there, enter a name you will remember and choose the permissions, at the moment the abilities map as such:

+> Permissions will become more granular in the future, allow you to scope it to allow things like deleting a list but *not* the entire account.
+I'm also considering not allowing account deletion via API Tokens, if you have some feedback, let me know!
+{.is-info}

 | Ability | What you can do |
 | --- | --- |
 | Create | Allows you to create a list |